svylabs/protection-market/WHITEPAPER.md

 ### 3.4 Oracle / Adapter

-- Reports liquidation outcomes from the underlying lending protocol
+- Reports liquidation outcomes and collateral accounting data
 - May be implemented natively by the CDP or by an external oracle / adapter

 ---